alexpolt/alexpolt.github.io/src/atomic-data.md

 ###**atomic\_data**: A Multibyte General Purpose Lock-Free Data Structure

   **atomic\_data** is a variant of RCU (Read-Copy-Update).
-Actually, at first I didn't know that fact, but then, while exploring, I came upon this [page](http://www.rdrop.com/~paulmck/RCU/) by Paul McKenney.
+Actually, at first I didn't know that fact, but then, while exploring, I came upon this [page][RCU] by  Paul McKenney.
 After studying different implementations I came to a conclusion that  **atomic\_data** has a novel design and therefore has some value for the community.
 But if you feel like that was already done before - feel free to leave a comment.

   The one important aspect that divides RCU techniques is in how reclamation of used memory is done.
 We need a grace period - when data is no longer accessed by threads - to do cleaning.